Our PREMIUM North Sumatra and Java Adventure

 Many of the Dutch colonial administrators had their homes here, often leaving their families while they worked in Jakarta during the week and retreated to the cool of Bandung at weekends.

 Today we soak up some of the atmosphere of this important, historic and vibrant Indonesian city of 2.5m people (plus more than 6m in the surrounding metropolitan area).
-It ranks at number three in the hierarchy of Indonesian cities.
+It ranks at around number three in the population hierarchy of Indonesian cities.

-Back in town we call at the Museum Konferensi Asia Africa, venue of the famous Bandung Conference of 1955, which gave rise to the international non-aligned movement.
+We take a short stroll to our first stop for today when we call at the Museum Konferensi Asia Africa, venue of the famous Bandung Conference of 1955, which gave rise to the international non-aligned movement.

 Tens of thousands of Indonesians visit here, but typically the only Westerners are history buffs and those who have closely followed the twists and turns of global politics over the 75 years or so of of Western decolonization in Asia and Africa.

 You will find your visit here and the historic moments it evokes both informative and interesting, and it will leave you better able to appreciate the point of view of peoples of the “developing world”.